whitenight21/Medical-Billing-Payment-Calculator/README.md

    - **Bill to Patient** → green + amount to bill
    - **Refund** → red + negative amount
 5. Click the big result button to copy the dollar amount (with `-` sign for refunds)
-6. Use the blue/yellow buttons to copy full boilerplate notes for claims/EOP comments
+6. Use the blue/yellow buttons to copy full notes for claims/EFT comments

 ## Customization